 Henry James, the cryptic genius, manipulated the mystery genre with his own agenda.
-Taking his reader by the hand from the very first page, he gradually builds anticipation for the final moment when the curtain is drawn and the ghosts are exposed as nothing more than… NOTHING.
+James gradually builds anticipation towards the final moment when the curtain is drawn and the ghosts are exposed as nothing more than… nothing?
 He gives the reader absolutely nothing.
 Are they real?
 Are they good?
 Are they bad?
 Are the children evil?
 Is the governess crazy?
 Nope, nope, nope.
 Henry James leaves the reader hanging with antic—ipation.
-The ending of The Turn of the Screw was the biggest screw you (pardon the pun) in the history of gothic literature and it was absolutely intentional, and although I will never forgive him for this, I have to admit (with gritted teeth) that Henry James is a freaking literary mastermind!
+The ending of The Turn of the Screw was the biggest screw you (pardon the pun) in the history of gothic literature and it was absolutely intentional.
+I will never forgive Henry James for this, but I have to admit (with gritted teeth) that he is a freaking literary mastermind of understated horror.

-The governess is a difficult character who comes across as quite an unreliable narrator.
-It is impossible to determine whether she is just a normal woman faced with the realities of a haunted house or whether she is mentally disturbed and the occurrences are merely a flirtation of her overactive imagination.
-Given that the previous governess died at the house and the circumstances are never disclosed, we are left to our own devices to decide whether the governess is perhaps a little crazy, or whether she just stepped foot in the wrong haunted house.
+The governess is a difficult character, she comes across as an unreliable narrator.
+It is impossible to determine whether she is just a normal woman faced with the realities of a haunted house, or if she is perhaps mentally disturbed and the occurrences are a flirtation of her troubled imagination.
+Given that the previous governess died at the house and the circumstances are never disclosed, we are invited to decide for ourselves whether the governess is perhaps a little crazy, or whether she just stepped foot in the wrong haunted house.

 At this point, I became convinced that Miles is evil.
-We learn that he was suspended from boarding school for saying certain things to the other boys, but left to our own imagination once again to assume what things he was talking about.
+We learn that he was suspended from boarding school for saying certain things to the other boys, but we are left to our own imagination once again to assume what things he was talking about.
 The ghost of Peter Quint appears again outside the window and the governess tries to scare him away.
 Miles acknowledges the ghost by uttering “Peter Quint, you devil” and he dies unexpectedly in the governesses arms.

-The End… WTF Henry James!
+The End.
+WTF Henry James!